Small Language Models for Your Niche Needs in 2025

 When comparing LLMs and SLMs, it’s helpful to think of them in terms of cars.
 LLMs are like Ferraris—powerful, impressive, and capable of handling complex tasks, but also expensive and resource-intensive.

-Small language models, on the other hand, are like Honda Civics—reliable, efficient, and accessible.
+Capable small language models, on the other hand, are like Honda Civics—reliable, efficient, and accessible.
 They get the job done without breaking the bank.
 And that’s something any business can get behind.

 Plus there’s no need to have a flashy model when all the good stuff is kept under the hood and no one will know what you’re operating with.